max-van-leeuwen/SnapLensStudio-CodeSnippets/Hand Tracking Setup/readme.md

 # Hand Tracking Manager for Lens Studio

 <br>This script creates super handy callbacks for hand tracking - whether it's on mobile, Spectacles, or emulating using tap & hover in the preview panel!
+<br>On Spectacles, this should be combined with Spectacles Interaction Kit.
 <br>
 <br>[twitter (@maksvanleeuwen)](https://twitter.com/maksvanleeuwen)